This is an update to an editorial published in 2022. It has been updated to include a YouTube video. Enjoy.

 It isn’t the cinema of human beings trying to convey emotional, psychological experiences to another human being.

 Whether or not movies have gotten better or worse is certainly up for debate, but there’s no denying that the Mega Budget film has come to dominate the industry.
-With more and more theaters shuttering permanently (especially in the wake of the Covid 19 pandemic), anything that’s not a near-guaranteed blockbuster genre film looks like a risky endeavor for both production companies and theater owners.
-Some movies, like the upcoming Hulu-produced Predator prequel, Prey, don’t even get theatrical releases.
+With more and more theaters shuttering permanently, anything that’s not a near-guaranteed blockbuster genre film looks like a risky endeavor for both production companies and theater owners.
+Plenty of worthy movies don’t even get theatrical releases.

 But it’s hard not to draw a straight line from where cinema is now to 1993, to Jurassic Park, to ILM, and, eventually, to George Lucas.
-In a similar way that it did post-Star Wars, Hollywood has undergone a dramatic change after the introduction of computer generated effects.
-The technology that ILM pioneered has opened the floodgates to near limitless imagination in film, but it has also enabled the rise of the Mega Budget film.
-It’s removed any barriers or difficulties for filmmakers that—it could be argued—leads to better films.
-A convenient way to realize visuals—indeed, whole worlds—without much effort on the filmmaker’s part.
-And, in a lot of ways, it’s become a crutch, a way to dazzle audiences without having to put too much effort into things like character and story.
-And in my opinion, that’s hurt film.
+In a similar way that it did after the mega success of Star Wars, Hollywood has undergone a dramatic change after the introduction of computer generated effects.
+The technology that ILM pioneered opened the floodgates to near limitless imagination in film, but it has also enabled the rise of the Mega Budget film.
+Which, in my opinion, overall, has hurt film.